malgorzataMielczarek/MdFilesMerger/README.md

 After entering the name and pressing Enter, the new name of the merged file will be set, and you will return to the [previous view](#merged-file-menu-view).

 ### Merged file directory change view
 If you chose '2' in [merged file menu view](#merged-file-menu-view), you will be taken to this view.
+This view is built analogously to [the previous one](#merged-file-rename-view).
 Here you will be asked to enter the path to the directory where you want your merged file to be created.
 Similar to the [main directory change view](#main-directory-change-view), the path you enter can be absolute or relative to current directory (probably the directory where the program resides - probably subfolder MdFilesMerger\bin\Debug\net6.0 of the project or another directory from which the program was executed).
 If this folder does not exist, it will be created.
 If the program cannot create a directory with the given path (and such a directory does not exist yet), an error message will be displayed and you will be asked to re-enter the path.

 An example window view:
 ```
+Katalog główny: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET

 --------------------------------------------------POŁĄCZ WYBRANE PLIKI--------------------------------------------------

+Ustawienia
+Nazwa tworzonego pliku: README.md
+Położenie pliku: C:\Users\mielczarek\source\repos\KursZostanProgramistaASPdotNET
+Tytuł: Kurs "Zostań programistą ASP.NET" - notatki

 Podaj ścieżkę do katalogu, w którym chcesz zapisać plik:
 ```